lalitisbhatia/Node-Passport-Auth/README.md

 This is a basic signup and authentication application built on the MEAN stack and using the passport package for authentication.
 Based on scotch.io tutorial with enhancements.
 This applicaiton supports authentication strategies for :
-- local
+- Local
-- facebook
+- Facebook
-- google
+- Google
-- twittier
+- Twitter

 ## Features